zoolanders/documentation/02.extensions/zoocart/01.basics/04.settings/_shipping/default.md

 ## Shipping

-These options apply if your store ship physical products.
+These options apply if your store ships physical products.

 | Field       | Description |
 | :---------- | :---------- |